Everything You Need to Know About Pea Protein

 Compare this to the overwhelmingly popular whey protein, made from milk, which contains roughly 20 grams of protein and a single gram of fiber per 100-calorie serving.
 Shaking in your boots yet, whey?

 And as mentioned above, pea protein is allergen-friendly for those suffering from common food allergens such as dairy, wheat, soy, and egg.
+Pea protein is also suitable for vegans and those following a plant-based or vegetarian diet.

 Even better, pea protein is a highly sustainable protein choice, especially compared to animal proteins, which have a large carbon and water footprint (livestock, like beef and lamb, have the highest water and carbon footprints of all foods).